***2026 RULES AND REGULATIONS***

 ADDITIONAL AWARDS

 ALL STAR DANCERS INVITATIONS – The recipients of these awards are invited to participate in one or both of our exciting summer All Star Dancer experiences in Hollywood and New York City!
-All dancers 9 years of age & above from the PRIMARY, INTERMEDIATE and ELITE levels are eligible for this award.
+All dancers 9 years of age & above from the PRIMARY, SECONDARY, INTERMEDIATE and ELITE levels are eligible for this award.
 These special invitations are presented to All Star Dancers that display a passion for performing on stage.
 Winners will receive an informational brochure with details of these amazing events.

-• NEW YORK CITY DANCE EXPERIENCE – For six days, you will experience the best of Broadway including inspiring master classes, top Broadway shows, guided tours and special events in the heart of New York City!
+- NEW YORK CITY DANCE EXPERIENCE – For six days, you will experience the best of Broadway including inspiring master classes, top Broadway shows, guided tours and special events in the heart of New York City!
 For more information please visit www.artistic-adventures.net.

-IDA (Industry Dance Awards) OUTSTANDING PERFORMANCE AWARDS – These awards are selected from the Elite level Groups and Lines ages 12 & above with the highest overall score in the following categories:
+IDA (Industry Dance Awards) OUTSTANDING PERFORMANCE AWARDS – These awards are selected from the ELITE level Groups and Lines ages 12 & above with the highest Overall score in the following categories:

 Best Jazz Performance